unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/PushListFeed.md

 # How to create a list feed where values are pushed in

-In this tutorial you will learn how to create an MVUX project that displays stock data that is pushed in from a service using an [Async Enumerable](https://learn.microsoft.com/archive/msdn-magazine/2019/november/csharp-iterating-with-async-enumerables-in-csharp-8#a-tour-through-async-enumerables) method.
+In this tutorial, you will learn how to create an MVUX project that displays stock data that is pushed in from a service using an [Async Enumerable](https://learn.microsoft.com/archive/msdn-magazine/2019/november/csharp-iterating-with-async-enumerables-in-csharp-8#a-tour-through-async-enumerables) method.

 In this tutorial you will learn how to create an MVUX project and utilization of a feed (`IFeed<T>`) and the `FeedView` control to display data pushed in asynchronously from an `IAsyncEnumerable<T>`.